Skip Navigation

 Congratulations to student presenters

 Atmospheric Science students present at scientific meetings and conferences all year round.
 Though, members of our community especially travel around the turn of the year for annual conferences.
 We're celebrating all the student presenters who traveled in the last couple of months.
 Thank you for sharing your work with the rest of the scientific community.
-Congratulations to award winners for recognition of your presentations at the American Meteorological Society annual…
+Congratulations to Daniela Guevara for receiving the Outstanding Student Presentation Award for your presentation, Summertime…

 February 11, 2025